Create a new project

 Once a contributor has created a contributor branch and pushed it to Unison Share, their contribution will show up in the project's Unison Share contributions page.

-You'll need to clone the branch locally to review and merge it in.
+Otherwise, you may need to clone the branch locally to review and merge it in.

 myProject/main> clone /@contributor/featureBranch

-myProject/@contributor/featureBranch>
+myProject/@contributor/featureBranch> switch main

-Finally, push your changes back to Unison Share to make them available to others or create a release!
+Resolve the conflicts and push your changes back to Unison Share to make them available to others or create a release!

 Creating a PR